Heterogeneous causal effects of neighborhood policing in New York City with staggered adoption of the policy: Discussion

-Our approach is robust in certain important ways, namely that unmeasured covariates do not bias our estimates, as our approach does not rely on an unconfoundedness assumption.
+As with any causal analysis of observational data, the validity of our approach depends on certain assumptions.
+One of these assumptions is that there is no spillover of the treatment effect into neighboring precincts.
+While we believe that this is a reasonable assumption in our study of neighborhood policing (Section \ref{sec:AnalysisAssumptions}), in other contexts it may be less likely to hold.
+In Appendix B, we extended our approach to allow the potential outcomes to depend on the treatment status of neighboring units \citep{verbitsky2012causal,papadogeorgou2019causal}, and found little evidence of spillover of the treatment effect, which increases our confidence in the results of the NYC policing study.
+Further research could look to improve these extensions or allow for other interference mechanisms, such as letting the potential outcomes depend on the proportion of treated units \citep{miles2019causal}.
+Importantly, our approach does not rely on an unconfoundedness assumption.
 This is critical because we can never know if we've measured all relevant covariates in observational studies, and unmeasured confounders are always a primary concern.
-We showed that our approach is based on a time-series stationarity assumption that is often more plausible than unconfoundedness.
-While this is an assumption in its own right, we were able to assess this assumption empirically in the simulation study based on the observed New York City policing data.
-We saw that our approach attained very good credible interval coverage that was at or near the nominal rate for all estimands.
+We showed that our approach is instead based on a time series stationarity assumption.
+While this is an assumption in its own right, it is one that can be evaluated in the pre-treatment time periods to assess its plausibility.
+We did this in the simulation study based on the observed New York City policing data, and found that our approach attained very good credible interval coverage that was at or near the nominal rate for all estimands.
 This shows that our proposed procedure is well-suited to the problem at hand, and therefore the results in the New York City data are much more believable.